Ellisande/tic-tac-toe/steps.md

 ## 4 - Test (Optional)

 Now we have a multiplayer tic-tac-toe game!
 Yeay!
 But does it really work?
 Lets find out!

+Ensure you have both Nightwatch and the selenium standalone JAR available.
+See README.md if you need help getting those dependencies.

+### 4.1 Configure Nightwatch

+*